Moh-Maher/Cellular_Automata_Projects/README.md

    - Staying Dead: If a cell is dead and has anything other than three live neighbors, it stays dead

 # Example:
+- g++ GameOfLife.cpp and run the generated executable a.out file.

 ![Alt text](https://github.com/Moh-Maher/Cellular_Automata_Projects/blob/main/snaps/game.gif)